 Background:

-The Standard Practice Baseline is synonymous with a “code” baseline and is used as the single baseline for Normal Replacement, New Load, and New Construction measures as well as the second baseline for Accelerated Replacement (AR) measures.
+The Standard Practice Baseline is synonymous with a “code” baseline and is generally used as the single baseline for Normal Replacement (including New Load and New Construction) measures as well as the second baseline for Accelerated Replacement (AR) measures.

 Definition:

-The Standard Practice Baseline is an estimate of the activity or installation that what would take place absent the energy efficiency program as required by code, regulation, law, or expected to occur as standard practice.
-The Standard Practice Baseline activity or installation must meet the anticipated functional needs of the customer, building, or process while providing a level of service comparable to the efficiency measure.
+The Standard Practice Baseline is an estimate of the activity or installation that would take place absent the energy efficiency program as required by code, regulation, or law, or as expected to occur as standard practice.
+The Standard Practice Baseline activity or installation must meet the anticipated functional, technical, and economic needs of the customer, building, or process while providing a level of service comparable to the efficiency measure.

 Selection Process:

 Step 1.
-Consider any applicable and current CPUC or Program Administrator published Standard Practice determination relevant to the anticipated functional needs of the customer, building, or process.
-The two current CPUC sources are ISP guidance documents or DEER baseline values, both located on the CPUC Ex Ante Review Custom Process Guidance Documents webpage.
-If applicable baseline assumption is found, use that as the baseline.
-If an applicable baseline assumption is not found, proceed to Step 2, otherwise stop here.
+Consider and apply any applicable and current CPUC or Program Administrator published Standard Practice determination relevant to the anticipated functional, technical, and economic needs of the customer, building, or process.
+The two current CPUC sources are ISP documents or DEER baseline values, but may also include CPUC-issued memoranda.
+CPUC or Program Administrator published Standard Practice determinations will be publically available, such as through the CPUC Ex Ante Review Custom Process Guidance Documents webpage.
+If applicable baseline assumptions or guidance is found, follow it and stop here.
+If an applicable baseline assumption is not found, proceed to Step 2.

 Step 2.
-Determine at least one viable option the customer has to meet the anticipated functional needs of the customer, building, or process while complying with all codes, standards, or other requirements, with consideration for:
+Identify the options presented by the project developer in accordance with the then current ISP guidance document, or otherwise considered by the customer that are feasible to implement, including any known options that are presently and commonly implemented.
+Options must meet the anticipated functional, technical, and economic needs of the customer, building, or process while complying with all codes, standards, or other requirements, with consideration for:

-A. Applicable minimum building energy efficiency requirements (e.g. California Building Energy Efficiency Standards (Title 24 – Part 6) or ASHRAE Standard 90.1), and
+A. Applicable minimum building energy efficiency requirements, e.g. California Building Energy Efficiency Standards (Title 24 – Part 6) or ASHRAE Standard 90.1, and

-B. Other applicable federal, state, and local regulations or requirements (e.g. Title 20, CARB Regulations, Federal Appliance Standards), and
+B. Other applicable federal, state, and local regulations or requirements, e.g. Title 20, CARB Regulations, Federal Appliance Standards, and

 C. Providing an equivalent level of service as the EE measure for the EUL of the EE measure.

+Functional, technical, and economic needs are perceived and defined by the customer but should take into account the need for performance and reliability, as well as any relevant operational and maintenance costs where these have impact on the decision to implement a project that is larger than the energy savings.

 Step 3.
 If Step 2 yields only one viable option, use that option to establish the standard practice baseline.
-If Step 2 yields two or more viable options, the option that is the lowest cost to implement typifies the standard practice baseline.MEETING 3 DISCUSSION
+If Step 2 yields two or more viable options, the option that is the lowest first-year cost to implement establishes the standard practice baseline.
+Costs included in this process should be documentable to the extent possible with reasonable certainty that the retrofit option is not the lowest cost option.

+MEETING 3 DISCUSSION

 See Staff concerns in the document comments.